shvetsgroup/jquery.multisortable/README.md

 ## Credits

 Credit goes to original author of abandoned jquery.multisortable project which can be found at <http://multisortable.110mb.com>.

-Jay Hayes, who created a fork for that project on github <https://github.com/iamvery/jquery.multisortable>

 All other people, who contributed to the project.